-- The best seasons to watch wildlife around Estes Park are fall, winter and spring, because these are the times when many animals move to lower elevations, including town and along roadways, for winter food and mating rituals.
+- Viewing wildlife around Estes Park is best in fall, winter and spring, because these are the times when many animals move to lower elevations, including town and along roadways, for winter food and mating rituals.

 - September – October